marcusoftnet/marcusoftnet.github.io/_posts/2007-12-19-marcus-list-of-how-to-get-problem-in.md

 ---
 layout: post
-title: Marcus list of how to get problem in a system developement project
+title: Marcus list of how to get problem in a system development project
 date: 2007-12-19T12:47:00.000Z
 author: Marcus Hammarberg
 tags: